John M. Van Osdel: Other buildings

 Much of his work has been destroyed by fire, but remaining structures stand as local landmarks, with many listed on the National Register of Historic Places.
 Van Osdel designed the Palmer House, Tremont House and Page Brothers Building in Chicago, the Illinois Executive Mansion in Springfield, the state capital, the Old McHenry County Courthouse, Old Main at the University of Arkansas, and some courthouses in Indiana.
 He also designed the first cast-iron building for the Lake Street central business district.
 Chicago City Hall sits on the site of a former Van Osdel building that housed a county courthouse and city hall.
 Van Osdel's 1872 McCarthy Building was demolished along with the rest of Block 37 in 1987 despite its Chicago Landmark status.
 Another work is Second St. Joseph County Courthouse, 1854; South Bend St. Joseph County, Indiana.

-Van Osdel died at age 80 in Chicago.
+Van Osdel died at age 80 in Chicago in 1891, and was buried at Rosehill Cemetery.